Forward and inverse problems of a semilinear transport equation: Acknowledgment

 \section{Acknowledgment}

+We would like to thank the anonymous referees for their constructive comments that helped us improve the quality of this paper.
 This work is partially supported by the National Science Foundation through grants DMS-2309530 (YZ) and DMS-2309802 (KR).
 KR also acknowledges support from the Gordon \& Betty Moore Foundation through award GBMF12801.